7bitcoder/7bitConf/README.md

     return 0;
 }
 ```

-### Setting Parser Config
+## Setting Parser Config

-SettingParserConfig is a simple struct which contains the data used to configure setting parser, by default it is
+SettingParserConfig is a simple struct that contains the data used to configure the setting parser, by default it is
 initialized with these values:

 ```cpp